awsdocs/amazon-aurora-user-guide/doc_source/PostgreSQL-Lambda.md

 AWS Lambda is an event\-driven compute service that lets you run code without provisioning or managing servers\.
 It's available for use with many AWS services, including Aurora PostgreSQL\.
 For example, you can use Lambda functions to process event notifications from a database, or to load data from files whenever a new file is uploaded to Amazon S3\.
 To learn more about Lambda, see [What is AWS Lambda?](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html) in the *AWS Lambda Developer Guide\.*

 **Note**
-Invoking AWS Lambda functions is supported in Aurora PostgreSQL 11\.9 and higher\.
+Invoking AWS Lambda functions is supported in Aurora PostgreSQL 11\.9 and higher \(including Aurora Serverless v2\)\.

 Setting up Aurora PostgreSQL to work with Lambda functions is a multi\-step process involving AWS Lambda, IAM, your VPC, and your Aurora PostgreSQL DB cluster\.
 Following, you can find summaries of the necessary steps\.